slimgroup/JUDI4Cloud.jl/README.md

 ## Examples

 A simple example is available at [examples/modeling_basic_2D.jl](https://github.com/slimgroup/JUDI4Cloud.jl/blob/master/examples/modeling_basic_2D.jl).
-This example is a verbatim copy of the corresponding [JUDI](https://github.com/slimgroup/JUDI.jl) example, with the exception of the Azure setup at the top, and shows the seemless usability of this package.
+This example is a verbatim copy of the corresponding [JUDI](https://github.com/slimgroup/JUDI.jl) example, with the exception of the Azure setup at the top, and shows the seamless usability of this package.

 ## Future work

-The following extensions are currently in developpement:
+The following extensions are currently in development:

 - GPU support.
 [JUDI](https://github.com/slimgroup/JUDI.jl) support's GPU offloading through [Devito](https://github.com/devitocodes/devito) and VM/Image/container support is beeing added
-- More flexibility allowing to switch between conventional Julia parallelsim and Azure
+- More flexibility allowing to switch between conventional Julia parallelism and Azure
-- Some functionnalities are not supported yet (Extended source, TWRI), these will be added as well.
+- Some functionalities are not supported yet (Extended source, TWRI), these will be added as well.

 # Author